-The medical student used to the taught that disease is either genetic or environmental in origin.
+The medical student is taught that disease is either genetic or environmental in origin.
 In reality, both genetic and environmental factors are often implicated in the genesis of a single disorder, but the proportions of their contributions vary widely.
-Cancer is like other diseases in this respect.
+Cancer is like other diseases in these respects.

-True cancer prevention, if it is not based on the practice of eugenics, must mean reducing of abolishing exposure to causative factors.
-Figure 1 illustrates the distinction between cancer prevention and cancer control.
+True cancer prevention, if it is not based on the practice of eugenics, must mean reducing or abolishing exposure to causative factors.
+Table I illustrates the distinction between cancer prevention and cancer control.
 Early diagnosis is not cancer prevention, although it may prevent death from the disease.
 The recognition of the precancerous nature of non-malignant lesions and their removal may also preclude the development of cancer, but successful cancer prevention would obviate the development even of the precancerous lesion.

-Some of the aura offear that surrounds even the word "cancer" stems from its being wdely regarded as a causeless diease - something that just happens.
+Some of the aura of fear that surrounds even the word " cancer " stems from its being widely regarded as a causeless disease - a phenomenon that just happens.
 This concept is manifestly wrong, firstly because cancer is not a single disease, and secondly, because there is good evidence that exposure to particular environmental factors is of critical importance in the genesis of many forms of human cancer.